 Version control repository manager

 The Python package vcs-repo-mgr provides a command line program and Python API to perform common operations (in the context of packaging/deployment) on version control repositories.
-It’s currently tested on Python 2.6, 2.7, 3.4, 3.5 and 3.6.
-Bazaar, Mercurial and Git repositories are supported.
+It’s currently tested on Python 2.6, 2.7, 3.4, 3.5 and 3.6 on Linux and Mac OS X. Bazaar, Mercurial and Git repositories are supported.

 The vcs-repo-mgr package is available on PyPI which means installation should be as simple as:

 There’s actually a multitude of ways to install Python packages (e.g. the per user site-packages directory, virtual environments or just installing system wide) and I have no intention of getting into that discussion here, so if this intimidates you then read up on your options before returning to these instructions ;-).

 There are two ways to use the vcs-repo-mgr package: As the command line program vcs-tool and as a Python API.
 For details about the Python API please refer to the API documentation available on Read the Docs.
 The command line interface is described below.